-Ben Affleck’s Life Is Reportedly ‘Falling Apart’ Ahead of Jen Garner Divorce
+Ben Affleck’s Life Is Reportedly ‘Falling Apart’ Ahead Of Jen Garner Divorce

 Ben Affleck has reportedly finally moved out of the couple’s home in Brentwood.
 The news comes after a source revealed that Affleck and Garner were trying to work things out.
 Since announcing the split in 2015, the two have been spotted with their children on multiple occasions and even spent the past two holiday seasons together.
 By all appearances, it looked like they were on the verge of saving the marriage.

 An insider, however, told E!
 News that their future together is now in question.

 “There have been times when a reconciliation looked very likely,” the source explained.
 “They love each other and that hasn’t changed.
 But it’s unclear what the future holds for them.”

 According to Us Magazine, Affleck and Garner were having problems a long time before announcing the divorce in 2015.
 They were reportedly thinking about breaking up before their youngest son, Samuel, was born.
 The birth, however, brought them together for a time and kept Affleck from parting ways.